SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 REPP commands MUST be executed by using an HTTP method on a resource identified by an URL.
 The server MUST support the following methods.

-- GET: Request a representation of a object resource or a collection of resources
+- GET: Request a representation of an object resource or a collection of resources
 - PUT: Update an existing object resource
 - PATCH: Partially update an existing object resource
 - POST: Create a new object resource